RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psql/README.md

        For example, `"product"="EDz"` indicates you are going to build the application from the sources, `"product"="ES"` indicates that the pre-built programs will be used.

-7. Run the following python script from the `scripts` directory with the specified option to create the enterprise eerver instance, and to deploy the application:
+7. Run the following python script from the `scripts` directory with the specified option to create the enterprise server instance, and to deploy the application:

    ```
    python MF_Provision_Region.py sql_postgres